ShaunCurtis/CEC-Publish/README.md

         ok = await this.Service.SaveRecordAsync();
         if (ok)
         {
-            // Set the EditContext State
+            // Reset the EditContext State to clean this.EditContext.MarkAsUnmodified();
-            this.EditContext.MarkAsUnmodified();
             // Set the boolean properties
             this.ShowExitConfirmation = false;
-            // Sort the Router session state
-            this.RouterSessionService.NavigationCancelledUrl = string.Empty;
+            // Sort the Router session state to clean this.RouterSessionService.NavigationCancelledUrl = string.Empty;
         }
         // Set the alert message to the return result